MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 ## 1. Prerequisites

-Before you begin, make sure that your project is set up in Unity 5.6 or later.
+Before you begin, please make sure that your project is set up in Unity 2017.4 or later.

 The App Center SDK for Unity supports the following platforms:

 * iOS (9.0 or later)
-* Android (4.1/API 16 or later)
+* Android (5.0/API 21 or later)
 * UWP (Build 10240 or later)

-> [!NOTE]
-> For older versions of Unity with UWP, only a .NET scripting backend is supported.
-IL2CPP as a backend is not supported.

-Also note that the App Center SDK for Unity is only available in C#.
+Please also note that the App Center SDK for Unity is only available in C#.

 ## 2. Create your app in the App Center Portal to acquire the App Secret